Why China is skeptical of local journalists working for Western media | DW | 21.03.2022

 "Chinese reporters in Western media have also cobbled together 'evidence' depicting China's so-called human rights violations," the Xinhua report claimed.

-Experts are of the view that the Xinhua article reflects a worrying trend of finger-pointing at Chinese journalists associated with Western media.
+Experts are of the view that the Xinhua article reflects a worrying trend of finger-pointing at Chinese journalists associated with Western media outlets.

-Kecheng Fang, assistant professor of Media and Communications at the Chinese University of Hong Kong (CUHK), told DW that other nationalistic media outlets, too, have published similar reports.
+Kecheng Fang, assistant professor of media and communications at the Chinese University of Hong Kong, told DW that other nationalistic media outlets have also published similar reports.

-"Some of these local journalists are now worried about their personal safety as well as the safety of their family members in China," he told DW.
+"Some of these local journalists are now worried about their personal safety as well as the safety of their family members in China," he said.

 "The Xinhua article criticized them for participating in China-bashing stories, but many of the journalists I have spoken to say they will continue to contribute to the China-related reporting in Western media," Fang said, adding that they believe their work adds to a better understanding of China in foreign media.

-According to Western China observers, accusations against local journalists working for foreign media organizations reflect the overall sense of nationalism in China.
+According to China observers in the West, accusations against local journalists working for foreign media organizations reflect the overall sense of nationalism in China.

-"There is this general atmosphere of protection against the hostile intention of the 'outside,'" David Bandurski, co-director of the China Media Project, an organization monitoring the media environment in China, told DW.
+"There is this general atmosphere of protection against the hostile intention of the 'outside,'" said David Bandurski, co-director of the China Media Project, an organization monitoring the media environment in China.

 "There is a renewed push against Chinese people who are seen as colluding.
 We even see the word 'hostile forces' come in.
 It doesn't just mean outside forces; it means people inside China who are working with these 'hostile foreign forces,'" he added.